The Value of United States Currency in Circulation

 The Value of Paper Currency in Circulation

-The $1 bill has a life expectancy of 1.8 years.
-There are 9.5 billion in circulation.
-There are about 850 million $2 bills in circulation, with a total value of $1.7 billion.
-The $5 bill has a life expectancy of about 1.3 years.
-There are 2.2 billion in circulation, for a total value of $11 billion.
-The $10 bill has a life expectancy of 1.5 years.
-There are 1.63 billion in circulation, for a total value of $16.3 billion.
-The $20 bill has a life expectancy of two years.
+For starters, the ignoble $1 bill has a life expectancy of 1.8 years, with approximately 9.5 billion bills in circulation.
+This compares to about 850 million $2 bills in circulation, with a total value of $1.7 billion.
+The $5 bill has a life expectancy of about 1.3 years with 2.2 billion in circulation, for a total value of $11 billion. $10 bills have a life expectancy of 1.5 years, with 1.63 billion in circulation and a total value of $16.3 billion.
+A two-year life expectancy is given to the $20, and with 6.26 billion in circulation, the $20 bill claims $125.1 billion dollars’ worth in circulation.

 The Composition of Currency